-Cost of living crisis: The creative industries are still recovering from the pandemic.
-Businesses and venues are suffering from increased costs and cuts to income.
+Cost of living crisis: The cost of living crisis preceded by the pandemic has left the creative industries and arts venues suffering from increased costs and cuts to income.
 The government must support the sector and those who work in it.
 Freelances, whatever their trading status, would benefit from a basic income guarantee (for example a Universal Basic Income).
 TUC policy is for a minimum wage of £15 per hour.